Why do cashmere sweaters get holes?

 Related Q&As

-Cashmere how to make?
+Cashmere how to pronounce?

 Fabric Knowledge